Neuro-acupuncture and neurological disorders

 At Great Wall Acupuncture and Chinese Medicine Clinic, our doctors will formulate a customized treatment plan based on your individual’s medical history, manifestations of tongue and pulse Our doctors will use neuro acupuncture method plus Chinese body acupuncture, to help neurological conditions.

-Dr. Zhang was specially trained in neuro-acupuncture method at the Neuro-acupuncture Institute, where this special treatment has been offered to hundreds of thousands of patients with neurological disorders.
+Our doctor has specially trained in neuro-acupuncture method at the Neuro-acupuncture Institute, where this special treatment has been offered to hundreds of thousands of patients with neurological disorders.

 Multiple sclerosis: what alternative therapies are available ?